RMI/steel-guidance/README.md

 ownership or control of these processes.

 #### 3. Supply chain transparency
-Additional context about the scrap-based inputs, total carbon emissions intensity position relative to the 1.5C trajectory and abatement technology (refer to section 2.4) assist in understanding the overall emissions footprint.
+Additional context about the scrap-based inputs, total carbon emissions intensity position relative to the 1.5C trajectory and abatement technology (refer to section 2.4 of the [accounting guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)) to assist in understanding the overall emissions footprint.

 #### 4. Data source
 Emissions disclosures must include the fraction of the emissions footprint that is based on primary